jmscudder/COVID/index.md

 ![](DailyHospitalizations.png)

 ### Testing
-The increase in the number of reported total tests (blue).
+July 2 testing data has not been updated as of 6:45pm Eastern The increase in the number of reported total tests (blue).
 A 7 day running average is shown in black.
 ![](DailyTests.png)
 The percent of each day's new reported tests which represent that day's new reported cases.